Fidelity pushes BNY Mellon for better foreign-exchange pricing

-BOSTON (Reuters) - Fidelity Investments is pushing BNY Mellon Corp (BK.N) and other custody banks for stricter pricing on certain foreign currency trades, the latest sign of how big investment managers are using the same tactics as public pension funds to cut expenses.
+BOSTON, Nov 28 (Reuters) - Fidelity Investments is pushing BNY Mellon Corp and other custody banks for stricter pricing on certain foreign currency trades, the latest sign of how big investment managers are using the same tactics as public pension funds to cut expenses.

 Fidelity, the second-largest U.S. mutual fund company, has not filed a lawsuit of its own, but the firm is not waiting around for the litigation to wend its way through the courts, either.